 Google Validates GLM’s No. of Words in English Prediction

 GLM/Google vs OED and Webster’s 3rd

 The above graphic is from the AAAS /Science as reported on NPR.
-At the time the New York Times article on the historic threshold famously quoted several dissenting linguists as claiming that “even Google could not come up with” such a methodology.
+At the time the an article in New York Times article on the historic threshold famously quoted several experts that “even Google could not come up with” such a methodology.
 Unbeknownst to them Google was doing precisely that.

 The number of words in the English language according to GLM now stands at: 1,025,109.8 (January 1, 2014 estimate).
 The difference between the two analyses is .0121%, which is widely considered statistically insignificant.

 Google’s number, which is based on the counting of the words in the 15,000,000 English language books it has scanned into the ‘Google Corpus,’ mirrors GLM’s Analysis.
 GLM’s number is based upon its algorithmic methodologies, explication of which is available from its site.

 Q. The 1,000,000 word was ‘web 2.0;’ it contains letter and a number and even a bit of punctuation.
 Is it a word?